 Making a career change to web developer seemed impossible for Hadiyo, a biotechnology graduate struggling to find fulfilling work after completing her BSc in Biomedical Science at Wits.
 The theoretical nature of her degree left her wanting more practical, hands-on experience.
 Just six months after enrolling in Code College's Web Developer Bootcamp, she landed her first role as a junior full-stack web developer at an international software company with offices in South Africa.

-Her story proves that a career change to web developer is not only possible—it’s achievable in months, not years.
-Here’s how this biotech graduate transformed into a full-stack developer through Code College’s intensive coding bootcamp program.
+Her story proves that a career change to web developer is not only possible — it's achievable in months, not years.

 Your Journey Before Becoming a Web Developer

-I studied Biomedical Science at Wits and got my BSc. degree but I was not interested enough in it to pursue a career in it.
-It was quite a theoretical subject, so I decided I could not continue to do Hons and started looking for other options in tech careers.
+I studied Biomedical Science at Wits and got my BSc degree, but I was not interested enough in it to pursue a career in it.
+It was quite a theoretical subject, so I decided I could not continue to do Honours and started looking for other options in tech careers.

 What Inspired Your Career Change to Web Developer?